About Digital Serlio

 Sebastiano Serlio (1475 - c.
 1554) was influential in canonizing the classical orders of architecture as the author of seven books on architecture, collectively known as Tutte l'opere d'architettura.
 Throughout its history, Avery has worked to acquire printed editions of Serlio’s works including most recently the first Spanish translation (Books III-IV, 1573) and the first English translation (Book VII, 1611), acquired by Avery in 2010.
 On Domestic Architecture wasn't published in Serlio's lifetime but survived in manuscript form including preparatory drawings and textual notes for his projected sixth book on architecture.
 Acquired by Avery Architectural & Fine Arts Library in 1924, the manuscript is significant not only for its rarity, but the Libro VI is arguably the most impactful in his series as it defines the first typology of Western domestic architecture.
 Serlio's designs accommodate every strata of society from the poor to the emerging bourgeoisie to a palace for the King.
 His scheme for housing conceives a model for a new urban form -- the modern city -- based on an economic social construct.

-Noted architectural historian Myra Nan Rosenfield studying with Rudolf Wittkower, was first introduced to Avery’s Serlio manuscript in her masters-level coursework at Columbia University.
-Later, studying with James S. Ackerman, the manuscript becomes the topic of her dissertation at Harvard.
-She writes and publishes her research findings on Avery’s Serlio manuscript, Sebastiano Serlio on Domestic Architecture: different dwellings from the meanest hovel to the most ornate palace (Trustees of Columbia University, and the Architectural History Foundation, MIT, 1978).
+Noted architectural historian Myra Nan Rosenfeld, studying with Rudolf Wittkower, was first introduced to Avery’s Serlio manuscript in her masters-level coursework at Columbia University.
+Later, working with James S. Ackerman, the manuscript featured prominently in her dissertation at Harvard, The Hôtel de Cluny and the Sources of the French Renaissance Palace from 1350 to 1500.
+Rosenfeld continued to publish widely on Serlio and his work.
+Notably, in 1978, she published her research findings on Avery’s Serlio manuscript, Sebastiano Serlio on Domestic Architecture: different dwellings from the meanest hovel to the most ornate palace (Trustees of Columbia University, and the Architectural History Foundation, MIT, 1978).
 With introductions by Adolf K. Placzek and James S. Ackerman, Rosenfeld’s research places Serlio’s work in the context of his time, emphasizing the importance of his drawings and textual descriptions in the history of the architectural book, his impact on the development of an economically structured housing typology, and by extension on the urban form itself.
 Avery’s Serlio manuscript was reproduced in Rosenfeld’s seminal examination but, until now, the full corpus of Serlio editions and Avery’s Serlio manuscript have not been made available online in high-resolution, open and freely accessible to the research community.

 Avery’s Serlio manuscript has continued to capture the interest and imaginations of generations of students in Columbia’s Department of Art History & Archaeology and the Graduate School of Architecture, Planning and Preservation (GSAPP).
 But in 2010, Serlio’s work was the focus of Francesco Benelli’s graduate seminar, and Avery staff -- working with Professor Benelli throughout the semester -- witnessed the students’ engagement with these primary materials, inspiring Avery to create the Digital Serlio Project.
 Now, in the context of an evolving digital scholarship landscape, we have the opportunity to reinvigorate the scholarly tradition of leveraging contemporary methods – including visual and textual analysis using high resolution digital imaging – to re-examine Avery’s Serlio corpus and the questions it foments on domestic architecture of the 16th century and its impact on development of the modern city.